Shabnam-Sediqi/Python--Final--Project/README.md

 # Features I will add in the future

-  -Adding graphic to snake which is a moving in form of rectangle right now -Adding graphic to playing area/room which is a plain green color now -Adding score board
+  -Adding graphic to snake which is in form of rectangle right now -Adding graphic to playing area/room which is a plain green color now -Adding score board